 World of Illusion

-For centuries Eastern religions have defined the reality we perceive as illusory.
-This notion always resonated with me and as each year passes feels truer.
-The world actually seems more surreal and even hyperreal at times.
+For centuries, Eastern religions have defined the reality we perceive as illusory.
+This notion always resonated with me, and as each year passes, it feels more accurate.
+The world seems more surreal and even hyperreal at times.

-The idea being that underneath or beyond what we perceive, a truer reality exists.
+The idea is that a more true reality exists underneath or beyond what we perceive.
 That reality has many names.
-Common ones of course are source, god, brahman, and my fav, consciousness.
+Common ones, of course, are source, God, brahman, and my favorite, consciousness.
 To me, it is that from which everything emanates.

 More and more scientists use these same concepts to understand our world.
-That their opinions form through verifiable experiments and math makes it more exciting.
+The fact that their opinions form through verifiable experiments and math makes it more exciting.
 While Newtonian physics gave us so much, quantum physics takes us to much deeper realms.

-For example, in quantum computing qubits stay in superposition of probabilities, until observed.
+For example, qubits stay in a superposition of probabilities until observed in quantum computing.
 Once observed, a qubit collapses into one of two positions.
-Like in the double slit experiment a photon will become a wave OR a particle once observed.
-But before that, is both a particle and a wave.
+Like in the double slit experiment, a photon will become a wave OR a particle once observed.
+But before that, it is both a particle and a wave.

-It’s known as the wave particle duality of quantum mechanics.
-We find the act of observing or measuring a quantum system has a profound effect on the system itself.
+It's known as the wave-particle duality of quantum mechanics.
+We find that observing or measuring a quantum system has a profound effect on the system itself.

 Conscious Painting

-In a weird way, this quantum phenomena reminds me of the painting process.
+Weirdly, this quantum phenomenon reminds me of the painting process.

-When I work on abstract paintings I find the best outcomes are when I do not stop to question.
-Or worse, analyze the process (like the observer effect in quantum systems).
+When I work on abstract paintings, I find the best outcomes occur when I do not stop to question or, worse, analyze the process (like the observer effect in quantum systems).

-It’s as if you are part of an energy flow when painting and allowing.
-Of course, there are many micro decisions on color, light, texture etc.. you make along the way and remain in the flow.
+It's like being part of an energy flow when painting and allowing.
+Of course, you make many micro-decisions on color, light, texture, etc., along the way, but you remain in the flow.

 But if you doubt and step out to question it, the energy flow collapses.
-And though sometimes you can jump right back in, more often the painting stalls.
-Then you’ve gotta wait and hope a new surge of energy pulls you back into the flow.
+And though sometimes you can jump right back in, more often, the painting stalls.
+Then you have to wait and hope a new surge of energy pulls you back into the flow.

 Space-time Headset

-Dr. Donald Hoffman likens us to being conscious agents in our own virtual reality.
-Space-time acts as our headset and is how we interface with the true reality or consciousness.
+Dr. Donald Hoffman likens us to be conscious agents in our virtual reality.
+Space-time acts as our headset and interfaces with the actual reality or consciousness.

 My favorite non duality teacher, Rupert Spira tells us.
 "There aren't two essential ingredients in experience, mind and matter.
 There is only one seamless whole."